-Before operation, perform the daily inspection and shift the power unit into low range.
+Before operation, perform the daily inspection and shift the machine into low range.

 Open the grapple claws, lower the bucket, and drive forward slowly into the material.
 Do not use high speed to ram the material.
 Close the grapple claws to clamp the material in the bucket and then roll the bucket back.
-When using the bucket for rocks or shorter brush and debris, install the bucket ends to help contain the material.
+When using the bucket for rocks or shorter brush and debris, optional side plates are recommended to help contain the material.

 While hauling the loaded material to another location, use speeds that are safe for the terrain and surface conditions.
 Carry the load as low as possible to keep the center of gravity low for maximum stability.
-Carrying the load low also allows the operator to have a clear forward view.
 When carrying logs or brush, be aware of the width of the load and make sure your travel path is wide enough to accommodate your load.